Aggressive DUI & DWI Defense for Tompkins County Clients

 Call (607) 800-5356 or contact us online to begin working with an experienced DUI lawyer in Ithaca.

-DUI stands for “driving under the influence.”
-While the terms DUI and DWI may seem interchangeable, in New York there are very distinct differences between the two.
-DWI (driving while intoxicated) specifically relates to those who operate a motor vehicle while impaired by alcohol.
-On the other hand, DUI is a term that encompasses any case where the driver is impaired by a mind-altering substance – not only alcohol, but various drugs, including marijuana, heroin, some prescription drugs, and more.
+- DUI (driving under the influence) is a term that encompasses any case where the driver is impaired by a mind-altering substance – not only alcohol, but various drugs, including marijuana, heroin, some prescription drugs, and more.
 DWIs, then, are technically a type of DUI.

 In New York, persons can be charged with a DUI even if they are not driving their vehicle.
 If you are under the influence of alcohol or drugs, you are liable for a DUI even if you turn on your vehicle’s engine and have no intention of driving.